spapadiamantis/3gm-wiki/Named-Entity-Recognition.md

 ```
 python3 entity_recogniser.py
 ```
 would build named entities for your codifier corpus.
 Then it builds the topics collection to the MongoDB database.
-Named entities are build in the same way as topic models.
+Named entities are built in the same way as topic models.

 ## Using the NER model